Aboelsaood23/Aboelsaood23/README.md

-- 👋 Hi, I’m @Aboelsaood
+- 👋 Hi, I’m @Aboelhassan
 - 👀 I’m interested in Data analytics
 - 🌱 I’m currently learning Python
 - 📫 How to reach me on whatsapp  :+201145491242 / on gmail : aboelsaoodkhairy@gmail.com